-The presentation of interpretive themes enhances visitor understanding, appreciation, and enjoyment of heritage features, values, and processes and helps foster environmental stewardship.
+The presentation of interpretive themes enhances the understanding, appreciation, and enjoyment of heritage features, values, and processes.
+In addition, it also helps foster environmental stewardship.
 Interpretation motivates learning and nurtures support for the integrity of parks and protected places.
 It also influences behaviour and is a useful tool for explaining and gaining compliance with park regulations, policies, and management actions.
+By providing an awareness of the environment, values are taught that are necessary for the protection of the environment.
+The incorporation of the sustainable design philosophy will also seek to affect not only immediate behaviours but also the long-term beliefs and attitudes of visitors.

-An interpretive program focusing on self-directed opportunities will be developed to facilitate visitor understanding appreciation and exploration of the park and to support park management practices.
+An interpretive program focusing on self-directed opportunities will be developed to facilitate visitor understanding, appreciation, and exploration of the park and to support park management practices.
 The interpretive program will utilize brochures, on-site interpretive panels, interpretive panels at the visitor service centre, publications, self-guided trails, and special-event programming, such as tours sponsored by the Friends of McNabs Island Society or offered through the Department's Parks are for People program.
-Interpretation of Lawlor Island will occur off site at locations on McNabs Island and McCormack Beach Provincial Park in Eastern Passage.
+Interpretation of Lawlor Island will occur offsite at locations on McNabs Island and McCormack Beach Provincial Park in Eastern Passage.
+Interpretation of the park's heritage values will also be provided at key points along the harbour waterfront.